 Accenture; Deloitte and even GE who were particularly famous for their commitment to forced ranking have all ditched the annual appraisal in favour of a more ongoing approach.
 Don’t be fooled into thinking that this means appraisal is dead.
 Instead, it is more of a change in style away from backwards-looking, once yearly meetings that simplified an employee’s performance down to one performance rating (often ranked against their peers).
 These meetings are being replaced with more regular employee-led check-ins with a feedback and development focus.
 Here at Actus, we have always advocated the importance of the one-to-one in supporting high performance.
 You can see this from our year-round performance appraisal conversation diagram below.
 However, if this change in process has not happened in your organisation, read on…

 We also have to equip managers with coaching skills and give them the ability to be open about performance.
 They have to learn new habits, spotting opportunities to deliver good quality feedback both positive and negative and overcoming the discomfort of addressing performance issues full on.
 We also must allow staff to take the lead in driving these meetings or at least making them two way.

-If you are not convinced yet, bear in mind that the potential business benefit of this new approach could be high.
-Adobe have reported a 30% decrease in voluntary attrition and a 50% increase in involuntary departures — people who weren’t meeting expectations are now dealt with more directly and quickly instead of being able to hide until the next performance cycle.
+If you are not convinced by our cl, bear in mind the potential business benefit of this new approach.
+Adobe has reported a 30% decrease in voluntary attrition and a 50% increase in involuntary departures — people who weren’t meeting expectations are now dealt with more directly and quickly instead of being able to hide until the next performance cycle.